 A little back story on me – and my unique situation, I feel that others can gain from hearing my story due to my circumstances – so ill do the best I … Read the rest

-MRI it … Read the rest
+I was so spoiled by … Read the rest

 After years of thinking I had a bad back, in the Sept. of 08, I found out I had a bad hip instead.
 With moderate degeneration I knew I had to have surgery.
 So I researched Hip Replacements on the internet.
 The Birmingham Hip Resurfacing popped up and I knew this was just what I needed.